-- The Council may notify the complainant of its decision to terminate its review process, for reasons that may include: - o the complaint does not address substantive issues pertaining to CPME standards, requirements, criteria, or procedures. - o the complainant did not exhaust the internal procedures available within the institution, organization, or sponsor. - o the complaint is incomplete due to the complainant's failure to submit requested follow-up information in a reasonable and timely manner. - 3.
-No later than 15 calendar days after the Council's decision to continue its review of the complaint, the Council shall notify the chief executive officer of the institution of the complaint.
+- Council staff may notify the complainant of its decision to terminate its review process, for reasons that may include the following: - o The complaint does not address substantive issues pertaining to CPME standards, requirements, criteria, or procedures - o The complainant did not exhaust the internal procedures available within the institution or organization - o The complaint is incomplete due to the complainant's failure to submit requested follow-up information in a reasonable and timely manner - 3.
+No later than 15 calendar days after the Council's decision to continue its review of the complaint, Council staff shall notify the chief executive officer of the institution of the complaint.
 The notice shall outline the nature and scope of the complaint and identify the specific CPME standards, requirements, criteria, and/or procedures in question.
 Where feasible, the notice will also include a copy of the complainant's letter, redacted as appropriate.
 The identity of the complainant shall be kept confidential pursuant to the policy described above. - 4.
-The institution must furnish a written response to the Council within 30 calendar days of receiving the Council's initial notice confirming or denying, in whole or in part, the allegations of the complaint. - If an allegation is confirmed, the institution must inform the CPME of specific measures it has taken, or will soon implement, to ameliorate the source of noncompliance.
+The institution must furnish a written response to Council staff within 30 calendar days of receiving the Council's initial notice confirming or denying, in whole or in part, the allegations of the complaint. - If an allegation is confirmed, the institution must inform Council staff of specific measures it has taken, or will soon implement, to ameliorate the source of noncompliance.
 The response also must include documentation of these efforts. - If the allegation is denied, the institution must respond with specificity and detail, furnishing supporting documentation and evidence, as appropriate. - 5.
-If the institution does not respond within 30 calendar days of receiving CPME's initial notice, the Council shall submit a second notice.
+If the institution does not respond within 30 calendar days of receiving CPME's initial notice, Council staff shall submit a second notice.
 This second notice will include a warning that the Council can place the program on administrative probation if the institution fails to respond within 30 calendar days of receiving the second notice.
 (See the applicable CPME procedural publications for information about the administrative probation category.) - 6.
-If the institution has responded within the specified timeframe, the Council shall review the response and may request additional follow-up documentation.
-The institution must furnish the requested follow-up information to CPME within 15 calendar days of receiving the request.
-Upon receipt of the response, and any requested follow-up documentation, the Council shall forward a copy of this documentation to the complainant.
-The complainant shall have 15 calendar days from receipt to submit a
+If the institution has responded within the specified timeframe, Council staff shall review the response and may request additional follow-up documentation.
+The institution must furnish the requested follow-up information to Council staff within 15 calendar days of receiving the request.
+Upon receipt of the response, and any requested follow-up documentation, Council staff shall forward a copy of this documentation to the complainant.
+The complainant shall have 15 calendar days from receipt to submit a written response back to the Council.
+The complainant also may elect to furnish additional information or withdraw the complaint.

-- written response back to the Council.
-The complainant also may elect to furnish additional information or withdraw the complaint. - 7.
-The completed file for this complaint shall be forwarded to the appropriate CPME committee.
+7. The completed file for this complaint shall be forwarded to the appropriate Council committee.
 The committee will develop a recommendation for the Council's consideration.
-While the CPME committee and/or CPME will consider the complaint during their normally scheduled meetings, the committee and/or CPME may elect to consider a complaint by conference call, if the need arises.
+While the Council committee and/or the Council will consider the complaint during their normally scheduled meetings, the committee and/or the Council may elect to consider a complaint by conference call, if the need arises.
 Once the Council has considered the committee's recommendation, the Council shall formulate a plan of action, if necessary, and transmit the final disposition to the complainant and to the institution.
 The Council shall notify the involved parties of the final disposition no later than 21 days following its consideration of the committee's recommendation.